TechCraftYT/TechCraftYT/README.md

 🌱 I’m currently starting to learn in Python and am a low level in C#

-📫 You can reach me over @ admin@thetechlobby.site
+📫 You can reach me over @ hello@selfhostedguy.com

-😄 Pronouns: He/Him, why do I even have to clarify that